wayfair-incubator/telefonistka/README.md

 ## Component Configuration

-This optional in-component configuation file allows overriding the general promotion configuation for a specific component.
+This optional in-component configuration file allows overriding the general promotion configuration for a specific component.
 File location is `COMPONENT_PATH/telefonistka.yaml` (no leading dot in file name), so it could be:
-`workspace/reloader/telefonistka.yaml` or `env/prod/dsm1/c2/wf-kube-proxy-metrics-proxy/telefonistka.yaml`
+`workspace/reloader/telefonistka.yaml` or `env/prod/us-central1/c2/wf-kube-proxy-metrics-proxy/telefonistka.yaml`
-it includes only two optional configuation keys, `promotionTargetBlockList` and `promotionTargetAllowList`.
+it includes only two optional configuration keys, `promotionTargetBlockList` and `promotionTargetAllowList`.
 Both are matched against the target component path using Golang regex engine.

 If a target path matches an entry in `promotionTargetBlockList` it will not be promoted(regardless of `promotionTargetAllowList`).